-Food is becoming increasingly important for couples around Australia as they work to create more of a memorable dining experience for their guests.
+Couples around Australia are focusing more on better food at their weddings, as they aim to create a memorable dining experience for their guests.

 What’s included in wedding catering?

-Beverages: Most likely, your caterer will be in charge of providing beverages, both alcoholic and non-alcoholic, depending on the package.
-You can choose to BYOB and pay a corkage fee, hire a different supplier or mobile bar for cocktails.
+Beverages: depending on the package, it’s highly likely your caterer will oversee the beverages, including both alcoholic and non-alcoholic.
+There is a choice of doing BYOB and paying a corkage fee or hiring a different supplier or mobile bar for cocktails.

-Rentals: Chairs, tables, dishes or glassware can be provided by your caterer.
-Some couples choose to hire these rentals with a different supplier in order to match their wedding style, or some venues can provide them too.
+Rentals: things like chairs, tables, dishes or glassware are often provided by your caterer, but make sure that you check.
+You can always hire these items with a different supplier if it doesn’t fit your theme, and some venues can provide them too.

 What kind of catering should I get?